sarthakbhagia/LLM-Assisted-Cloud-Incident-Response-AWS-SBG/PROJECT_SPEC.md

 - LLM output must be JSON-schema validated before being used anywhere downstream — never execute an action based on unparsed/free-text LLM output
 - Every incident, whether real or injected, gets logged to DynamoDB — this is your evaluation dataset, don't skip logging even during manual testing
 - Keep prompts and runbooks in version control as plain files (`prompts.py`, `/knowledge_base/*.md`) so changes are diffable for the paper's methodology section
+- Do NOT skip the Phase 6.5 verification step or the failure-mode logging to save time — these are the paper's actual novel contribution, not optional polish.
+A working demo without these is a class project; with these, it's a publishable result.
+- Do NOT provision Bedrock Knowledge Bases / OpenSearch Serverless anywhere in this project, including via the console's "quick create" option — it auto-provisions an OpenSearch Serverless collection with a real cost floor even when idle, and deleting the Knowledge Base does not delete the underlying collection

 ---